Bachelor Bad Boy No More! How Arie Luyendyk Jr. Firmly Shed His Player Image

 The farmhouse style spread was the kind of place they could grow into, they hinted to Us Weekly, weeks before revealing they were already well on their way.

-"I kind of had a feeling that I might be pregnant," Burnham told the mag of learning she was expecting this fall.
+"I kind of had a feeling that I might be pregnant," Burnham told the mag of learning she was expecting last fall.
 "So my friend insisted on bringing a pregnancy test over."
 Giving her man the honor of reading the results, "Arie came out with the test in his hand and tears in his eyes.
 He was like, 'You're pregnant!'"

 Just to be really sure, they rushed to the store for extra insurance tests, each of the six they chose returning with the same result.
 "We weren't trying," he admitted, "but we are so excited.
 It's going to be a whole new chapter in our lives."

 Much like their relationship, the initial passages were rough, with morning sickness leaving Burnham confined to their home for much of October.
-"But over the last week I've started feeling a lot better," she noted, "so it's nice to have my energy back."
+"But over the last week I've started feeling a lot better," she noted last year, "so it's nice to have my energy back."

-She'll need it as she puts the finishing touches on their 100-person vows at Hawaii's historic sugar mill, a venue resplendent in greenery and charming architectural details.
-"It's going to be intimate and very classy," Luyendyk told Us Weekly of the winter affair that won't be captured by ABC's cameras.
-"The TV element kind of adds a little bit of pressure too," she explained of her decision to E!
-News, "so we don't have to worry about that."
+She needed it as she and Luyendyk enjoyed a joint bachelor-bachelorette weekend in Las Vegas with their pals put the finishing touches on their 100-person January vows at Hawaii's historic Haiku Mill, a venue resplendent in greenery and charming architectural details.
+"Everything that I imagined, it was that and 10 times better," Burnham told Us Weekly of the nuptials, officiated by Bachelor host Chris Harrison.

-Burnham has already selected her Hayley Paige gown, but they have plenty of fittings scheduled to accommodate her growing bump.
-"The first thing we thought of was, 'Oh my gosh.
-Our wedding,'" she told Us Weekly.
-"Obviously we're not married yet, but this is the way it happened—and this is probably the way it was meant to happen."

-The same could be said of their union as a whole.
-Now able to look back on those tumultuous early weeks as a period that made them stronger, bonding together to endure hot takes from all of Bachelor Nation, and even one Minnesota lawmaker who drafted a bill banning Luyendyk Jr. from the state, they've fully embraced their origin story.
+Their next task involved preparing for their little girl.
+And in true Bachelor fashion, the early months of pregnancy provided their share of twists.
+"We actually did the early gender test online, so we took our test at 10 weeks," Burnham revealed to Us Weekly.
+"We got the results back from that, and it was that we were having a boy."

+Information in hand, they taped a gender reveal with the show's producers and dreamt up the perfect name for a boy.
+Then came an ultrasound at 15 weeks where the tech informed them that, actually, they were 98 percent sure it was a girl.
+The news, while confusing, was happy for Burnham, who admitted she was "really nervous to be a boy mom because I just don't know that I can relate as well, being a woman relating to a little boy."

+But Team Bachelor was less stoked.
+"The phone call back to the producers was hilarious because they're like, 'Arie, you're always making things difficult!'" he shared.
+"We all had a big laugh about it."

+Because while their journey was certainly one of the most dramatic ever, they've fully embraced their origin story.
 "The fact is, I'm really happy with Lauren," he summed up in his profile with GQ.
 "So for me, it was all worth it."

+And now little Alessi has tied their joy up into a neat, adorable little bow.
+Asked to give his advice to other new dads, Luyendyk, then just two months into the fatherhood game, detailed the importance of being patient, understanding and present as much as humanly possible.
+"It will be hard," he admitted in his Instagram story, "it will challenge your relationship.
+It will also be the best thing you'll have ever done together."

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.